cjpcool/cjpcool.github.io/index.md

 ## About Me

-I am a Ph.D. student at Virginia Tech.
+Jianpeng Chen is currently a PhD student at Virginia Tech.
+His research focuses on machine learning, data mining, and their applications in scientific domains.

 ## Research Interests